runtimeverification/rdao-smc/README.md

 # rdao-smc
 This is a formal model of RANDAO-based RNG schemes as a probabilistic rewrite theory specified in Maude.
 The model is computational, enabling automated reasoning about protocol exploitability and attack profitability, and parametric, allowing for the analysis of a wide range of configuraitons and assumptions.

+*Please note that this is work-in-progress, and the model is currently being actively developed.*

 *This is part of work being done at Runtime Verificaiton Inc.*

 ## Model Basics